Aggregate capacity of TCLs with cycling constraints: Aggregate Quantities and Assumptions

-Section~\ref{sec:invTCL} was devoted to the individual TCL; we now define variables for a collection of $N$ TCLs.
-Two quantities are of interest at the aggregate level: (i) total quantities in units of power (Watts) and (ii) fractional quantities normalized by $N$, the number of TCLs.
-Furthermore, a homogeneous collection is defined as an ensemble of TCLs for which the parameters that appear in~\eqref{eq:dynTCL} ($C_{th}, R_{th}, \eta, P$) and the QoS set, $Q^j_s$ are uniform over the population.
-A homogeneous collection of TCLs is considered, in the following.
+Section~\ref{sec:invTCL} was devoted to the individual TCL; we now define variables for a collection of $N$ TCLs that are needed to pose the problem precisely.
+The maximum possible electrical demand of the collection of $N$ TCLs is denoted by $\Ptotmax$ and the demand at $k$ is denoted by $P_k$: